beatadluzniewska/NoteBox/README.md

    docker-compose up
 3. Alternatively, run the backend directly from IntelliJ IDEA using the Run configuration.

+### Frontend

+1. Navigate to the frontend directory.

+cd frontend

+2. Install dependencies and start the application.

+npm install
+npm run dev

 ### 📘 How to Use the Application

 1. Open the application and navigate to the **Task Lists** view.